ddindidu/Korean-Abusive-Language-Dataset/README.md

 * Waseem and Hovy (2016)

+The datasets have different formats, so we unified the data columns.
 We share **two types** for each dataset because each dataset has different columns.
+The description is below.
 ## 1. origin_*.csv
-> This is a Korean version of an original dataset (Preserve columns of the original datasets)
+> This is a Korean version of an original dataset.
+It preserves columns of the original datasets.
+>
-> Here are the columns of datasets.
+> ### Here are the columns of datasets.
 > * AbuseEval = {'Dataset', 'Id', 'Context', 'Comment', 'Target', 'abuse'}
 >
 > * CADD = {'Dataset', 'Id', 'Context', 'Comment', 'Target', 'L.Type', 'L.Abusive', 'lAttack', 'L.Dem', 'L.Implicit', 'L.Profanity', 'lenComment', 'lenContext'}